bvschaik/julius/README.md

 =======
 The aim of this project is to provide enhanced, customizable gameplay to Caesar 3 using project Julius UI enhancements.

-Augustus is able to load Caesar 3 and Julius saves, however saves made with Augustus are unlikely to work in either original C3 or project Julius.
+Augustus is able to load Caesar 3 and Julius saves, however saves made with Augustus **will not work** outside Augustus.

 Gameplay enhancements include:
 - Roadblocks